sirensolutions/siren-join/README.md

 * `query`: the query used to lookup terms with.
 * `orderBy`: the ordering to use to lookup the maximum number of terms: default, doc_score (optional, default to default ordering).
 * `maxTermsPerShard`: the maximum number of terms per shard to lookup (optional, default to all terms).
-* `routing`: the node routing used to control the shards the lookup request is executed on.
+* `termsEncoding`: the encoding to use when transferring terms across the network: long, integer (optional, default to long).

 ### Example